Beyond Discreteness: Sample Complexity Analysis of Straight-Through Estimator for 1-bit Quantization: Introduction

-\paragraph{Contributions.} In this paper, we present the first finite-sample analysis of the straight-through estimator (STE) for quantization, addressing an optimization problem that is discrete in both its objective and constraint.
-Specifically, our main contributions are summarized as follows: \begin{itemize} \item We provide the first quantitative analysis of the sample complexity that guarantees the effectiveness of STE.
-For training a two-layer binarized network with random Gaussian inputs, we show that $O(n^2)$ samples suffice for convergence of the ergodic (averaged) iterates to the optimal solution, while $O(n^4)$ samples are sufficient for the non-ergodic (last iterate) convergence, where $n$ is the dimension of data.
+In this paper, we present the theoretical analysis of the straight-through estimator (STE) for quantization-aware training, addressing an optimization problem that is discrete in both its objective and constraint.
+Specifically, our main contributions are summarized as follows: \begin{itemize} \item We provide the first analysis of the sample complexity that guarantees the effectiveness of STE.
+For training a two-layer binarized neural net with random Gaussian inputs, we show that $O(n^2)$ samples suffice for convergence of the ergodic (averaged) iterates to the optimal solution, while $O(n^4)$ samples are sufficient for the non-ergodic (last iterate) convergence, where $n$ is the dimension of data.
 Moreover, we empirically validate that our $O(n^2)$ bound for the ergodic convergence case is tight.

-\item For the non-ergodic convergence analysis, we reveal a surprising recurrence behavior of the STE gradient algorithm in the presence of label noise: the iterates repeatedly reach and escape from the optimal binary weights.
+\item For the non-ergodic convergence analysis, we discover a surprising recurrence behavior of the STE gradient algorithm in the presence of label noise: the iterates repeatedly hit exactly and escape from the optimal binary weights.
 This stands in contrast to classical problems like linear regression and compressed sensing, where exact recovery of the underlying parameters is typically impossible under observation noise.

+\item We empirically show that convergence guarantees fail to hold for general sub-Gaussian distributions.
+Nevertheless, we demonstrate that applying a normalization procedure can improve the performance of STE when the data deviate from normality, underscoring the practical importance of normalization in the effective use of STE.

 \item To support the analysis, we leverage techniques from the context of 1-bit compressed sensing \cite{friedlander2021nbiht}, revealing important connections between these two domains.
 Additionally, we introduce a novel application of occupation time analysis, a tool traditionally used in dynamical systems, to rigorously analyze the drift dynamics of the iterates.